Lovsan/chatterbox/README.md

 Chatterbox is a lightweight, real-time chat application built with robust technologies.
 It enables users to register, log in, and exchange messages seamlessly.
 The app is designed to be user-friendly, secure, and efficient, making it a great solution for quick and reliable communication.

+The application leverages modern frameworks and tools to ensure stable performance and real-time functionality.
+Its straightforward design focuses on delivering essential features without unnecessary complexity, making it easy to deploy, maintain, and use across various environments.

 ## 📚 Table of Contents
 1. [🌟 Features](#-features)
 2. [🛠️ Technologies Used](#️-technologies-used)